SovereignCloudStack/standards/Standards/scs-0214-v1-k8s-node-distribution.md

   - "topology.scs.community/host-id"

     This is an SCS-specific label, which MUST contain the hostID of the physical machine running the hypervisor and not the hostID of a virtual machine.
+The hostID is an arbitrary identifier, which doesn't need to contain things like hostname, but it should nonetheless be unique to the host.
     This helps identify the distribution over underlying physical machines, which would be masked if VM hostIDs would be used.

 ## Conformance Tests

 The script `k8s-node-distribution-check.py` checks the nodes available with a user-provided kubeconfig file.
-It then determines based on the labels `topology.scs.community/host-id`, `topology.kubernetes.io/zone`, `topology.kubernetes.io/region` and `node-role.kubernetes.io/control-plane`, if a distribution of the available nodes is present.
+Based on the labels `topology.scs.community/host-id`, `topology.kubernetes.io/zone`, `topology.kubernetes.io/region` and `node-role.kubernetes.io/control-plane`, the script then determines whether the nodes are distributed according to this standard.
 If this isn't the case, the script produces an error.
 If also produces warnings and informational outputs, if e.g. labels don't seem to be set.

 [k8s-ha]: https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/high-availability/